hlefebvr/idol/documentation/index.rst

 whose value must be integral.

-Idol provides a structured and rigorous way to write custom or new algorithms based on - but not limited to - the current state-of-the-art algorithms (e.g., Branch-and-price, Benders decomposition with local cuts, ...) by combining and interconnecting each algorithm together.
+Idol provides a structured and rigorous way to write custom or new algorithms based on - but not limited to - the current state-of-the-art algorithms (e.g., Branch-and-price, Benders decomposition, ...) by combining and interconnecting each algorithm together.

-An Algorithm in idol is viewed as a "black-box" which can be chained with any other algorithm in any relevant way.

 External solvers
 ----------------